Book Review: Two Women of Galilee - asking Mary to intercede

 229 pages + 4 pages of discussion questions

-Easy to read story with interesting premise.
+Easy to read story with an interesting premise.
 Main characters are Joanna, and Mary the mother of Jesus.
 Excellent description of the diverse society of Jesus’ day, the extravagance of Herod’s courts and Herod's indulgence to get what he wants at all costs.
-Also good description of the poverty and the misfits in Jesus’ group of followers.
-I liked it that the book demonstrated the cultural and historical restrictions on the women their activities and travels.
+Also a good description of the poverty and the misfits in Jesus’ group of followers.
+I liked that the book demonstrated the cultural and historical restrictions on the women their activities and travels.
 I felt it was a reasonable assumption that Joanna was healed of consumption.